Employee Relations

 Employee Involvement in Practice

-Marchington (2001) sees employee involvement as a feature of soft rather than hard HRM.
-In firms with a hard orientation, Marchington considers that the 'numbers-driven', cost-cutting mentality reduces involvement to a one-way communication channel aimed at transmitting management decisions and propaganda to staff.
-This contrasts with organizations that are true believers in employees as their 'greatest asset' where there is a strategic commitment to sharing information and opinions and achieving a workplace culture that meets business needs.
-Peccei and Rosenthal (2001) examined attempts to engender desirable customer-oriented behaviours among employees in the context of a major change initiative in a retail company.
-The change programme followed (by now) orthodox management theory which assumed that management behaviour, job design and values-based training would produce a feeling of empowerment among employees, and that this sense of empowerment would lead to prosocial customer-oriented behaviour.
-A large-scale employee survey showed that staff who took a positive view of management behaviour and who had also participated in values-based training were more likely to feel empowered.
-In turn, Peccei and Rosenthal found a positive relationship between psychological empowerment and customer-oriented behaviour.
+Marchington (2001) saw employee involvement as a feature of soft rather than hard HRM.
+In firms with a hard orientation, Marchington considers that the ‘numbers-driven’, cost-cutting mentality reduces involvement to a one-way communication channel aimed at transmitting management decisions and propaganda to staff.
+This contrasts with organizations that are true believers in employees as their ‘greatest asset’ where there is a strategic commitment to sharing information and opinions and achieving a workplace culture that meets business needs.
+Bennett (2010) describes employee involvement as a form of employee voice initiative which may be seen differently by HR practitioners and unions.

-More on pages 651-655 of Human Resource Management in a Business Context
+More on pages 236-258 of Human Resource Management, 4th edition

 Relevant articles